0xMukesh/solidity-quickstart/blog.md

 ## 👀 Magical powers of Hardhat

 We would be using a tool called [Hardhat](https://hardhat.org/).
 This would create a local Ethereum network and give us fake test ETH and fake test accounts to work with.
-Sounds interesting right ?
-So what are you waiting so let’s set up hardhat 🚀.
+Sounds interesting right?
+So what are you waiting for so let’s set up Hardhat 🚀.

 - Create a new folder for the project
   ```bash